 Leader-Follower Grazing

 Leader-follower grazing, sometimes called forward grazing or first-last grazing, utilizes two different groups of livestock, each with different nutritional needs grazing on one paddock one after another.
-This method allows animals with higher nutritional needs (example, nursing calves) to first selectively graze on more nutritious forages.
-The next group, with lower nutritional needs follows to graze the rest of the paddock.
+This method allows animals with higher nutritional needs (for example, nursing calves) to first selectively graze on more nutritious forages.
+The next group, with lower nutritional needs, follows to graze the rest of the paddock.
 This method also works well for grazing two different species.

 Multi-species Grazing

 Multi-species grazing systems encourage and support grazing multiple species of animals on the same paddock as a single herd or utilizing the leader-follower method.
-Because each species have different nutritional needs and forage preferences, this method effectively utilizes available nutrients in the paddock.
-This method also provides more effective weed control as different species grazing in different ways and prefer different plants.
-While multi-species grazing provides for a diverse operation and well balanced use of pastures it also requires species specific equipment and facilities and can be quite labor intensive.
+Because each species has different nutritional needs and forage preferences, this method effectively utilizes available nutrients in the paddock.
+This method also provides more effective weed control as different species graze in different ways and prefer different plants.
+While multi-species grazing provides for a diverse operation and well-balanced use of pastures it also requires species-specific equipment and facilities and can be quite labor intensive.

 Learn more about the benefits of multi-species grazing.